Profile Bayesian Optimization for Expensive Computer Experiments: Introduction

 providing the minimum response that can be obtained for any value of the control parameter.
 To visualize this in a simple setting, Figure~\ref{fig:branin2D} portrays the two-dimensional Branin function \citep{surjanovic2013virtual} scaled to $\mathcal{X} = [0,1]^2$ with the resulting $T(x^\star)$.

-Our real-world motivation stems from the design of a jet engine: a rotating detonation combustor (RDC) that pushes hot air through a diffuser to power a gas turbine.
+Our real-world motivation stems from the design of a jet engine: a rotating detonation combustor (RDC) that pushes hot air through a diffuser to power a turbine.
 Computational fluid dynamics simulations compute the flow through the diffuser, estimating the energy lost through diffusion as a function of the design parameters (i.e., curvature, bypass locations, and diffuser length).
-The longest diffuser length will result in the smallest energy loss regardless of the remaining parameter values, but shorter diffusers are more cost-effective and practical.
-Our objective is to estimate the profile optima in energy loss as a function of diffuser length to facilitate effective decision-making concerning the diffuser's design.
-The key challenge in estimating $T(x^\star)$ is the computational expense of evaluating the computer simulation.
+Our primary focus is on diffuser length, the ``control parameter'' in this problem.
+Longer diffusers present the smallest energy loss, yet shorter diffusers are more cost-effective and practical in the design of the full engine.
+The remaining ``nuisance'' parameters, four curvature control points and the bypass location illustrated later in Figure~\ref{fig:diffuser}, have negligible effects on the cost and practicality, but still affect the energy loss.
+Thus, our objective is to estimate energy loss as a function of diffuser length, optimizing over our five nuisance parameters, to facilitate effective decision-making concerning the diffuser's design.

+Existing approaches in the field leverage multi-objective optimization algorithms, considering the diffuser length as an objective itself (though it is a design parameter) and seeking to jointly minimize diffuser length and energy loss \citep{braun2021aerothermal,verstraete2010design}.
+This approach is a mismatch to the actual objective (Eq.~\ref{eq:definetx}) and fails to provide quantification of uncertainty.
+In contrast, profile Bayesian optimization purposefully incorporates uncertainty quantification (UQ) and addresses the entire range of the control parameter, enabling more informed design choices.
+In Section \ref{sec:diffuser}, we compare our profile optimization results to a state-of-the-art multi-objective optimization of the RDC simulation, highlighting the advantages of profile optimization.

+The key challenge in estimating $T(x^\star)$ is the computational expense of evaluating the computer experiment.
 Simplified versions of our RDC simulation require 10 minutes of computation to produce a single observation, even with high performance parallel computing.
-Higher fidelity versions may require several hours.
+Higher fidelity versions, which are still under development, require several hours.